 Crush Grapes With Your Feet

-If you’d like to be more involved with the Douro’s most famous export than simply drinking it, time your visit for towards the end of September.
+If you’d like to be more involved with the Douro’s most famous export than simply drinking it, time your visit towards the end of September.
 That’s typically when the region’s grape harvest takes place, with pickers descending on the vines in a frenzy as soon as conditions are perfect.

 Many of the vineyards let visitors participate in the harvest, but be warned, it can be hot, back-breaking work!
 For something a little less strenuous, not to mention unusual, see if you can participate in the traditional "grape stomp" instead.

-The best grapes are crushed by foot in a large vat, rather than being put through machines, and after a rigorous sterilization process, you can help out!
+The best grapes are crushed by foot in a large vat, rather than being put through machines, and after a rigorous sterilization process, you can help out.

 As the exact harvest time changes based on the weather, so does the crushing that follows.
 Try to build a little flexibility into your schedule if you can, and contact your accommodation before booking for more information about the timings.

-Help Out With the Olive Harvest
+Help out With the Olive Harvest

 Just because you’re visiting the Douro in the colder months doesn’t mean you have to miss out on the harvest experience.
 Olives are the region’s other major crop, and unlike grapes, they’re ready to be picked in winter.